plotly/plotly.github.io/_posts/plotly1/2015-04-23-mean-median-variance-and-standard-deviation.md

 state: active
 tags: analysis
 order: 10
-meta_description: Calculate and analyze basic statistics like the mean, median, variance and standard deviation online and for free with Plotly.
+meta_description: Calculate and analyze basic statistics like the mean, median, variance and standard deviation online and for free with Chart Studio.
 actioncall: Make a graph
 ---